arp242/zdb/README.md

 Both are exactly identical, and there is no real difference.
 Personally I think that using `zdb.Get(ctx, ...)` is a lot easier, but some people are against storing the database connection on the context as matter of religion – I don't really see the problem and it makes a number of things easier.
-At any rate, you can use either according to your faith.
+You can use whatever fits your faith.

 You can create a context with `zdb.WithDB()`: